dcfSec/ReqDB/README.md

 1. Clone the repository: `git clone git@github.com:dcfSec/ReqDB.git; cd ReqDB`
 2. Install the backend requirements: `poetry install --no-root` (`poetry` is used to manage the dependencies for development)
 3. Start the backend: `fastapi dev app.py`
-4. Install the frontend requirements: `cd front-end; npm install`
+4. Install the frontend requirements: `cd spa; npm install`
 5. Start the frontend for development `npm run start`

 ## Versioning